pc-john/vkperf/ListOfTests.md

 ### Three matrices test

-Three matrices test represents a typical setup when only vertex positions are processed, or when normal matrices can be derived from view and model matrices.
+Three matrices test represents a typical rendering setup when only vertex positions are processed, or when normal transformation matrices can be derived from view and model matrices.

 It is used in the following test:
 - Matrix performance - 1x per-triangle matrix in buffer, 2x uniform matrix and and two packed attributes

 ### Five matrices tests

-Five matrices tests represent a typical setup when vertex positions and normals are processed.
+Five matrices tests represent a typical rendering setup when vertex positions and normals are processed.
 Positions utilize perspective, view and model matrix, e.g. 3x mat4.
-Normals need transposed inverse of view and model matrix, e.g. 2x mat3, unless further optimizations are deployed.
+Normals need transposed inverse of view matrix and of model matrix, e.g. 2x mat3, unless further optimizations are deployed.

 This is used in the following tests:
 - Matrix performance - 2x per-triangle matrix (mat4+mat3) in buffer, 3x uniform matrix (mat4+mat4+mat3) and two packed attributes